davidbannon/libqt6pas/README.md

-**Please Note :** you probably  need these files if you are using Lazarus 3.0 or later.
+**Please Note :** As of early 2024, you probably  need these files if you are using Lazarus 3.0 or later.
 Over time, the various distros will catch up and provide their own version of these libraries.